taonix/JavaUtils/README.md

 ## JSON | 10/15/20 :

-> The day update is about the JSON
+> The update is about the JSON

 **New features :**